-The Caulerpa Racemosa Cylindracea macro algae species is another very fast growing and nice looking green macro algae, which will give your tank a more natural look and for Seahorses additional holdfast.
+Caulerpa Racemosa Cylindracea is a very fast growing and beautiful looking marine macroalgae, which will give your tank a more natural look and adds a natural holdfast for Seahorses.

-As well this macro algae is a great choice to reduce the Nitrate and Phosphate level in the tank, as it can be kept in the sump and in the tank display.
+This caulerpa algae is a great choice for the nutrients export, e.g. to reduce the Nitrate and Phosphate level in the tank, as it is quite a fast growing macroalgae species.

-These Caulerpa macro algae love the light, as more as you provide as faster it will grow.
+This Caulerpa macroalgae species loves the light, as the more you provide as faster it will grow.

-Our Tang is sometimes interested in the roots but he doesn't like to eat the algae by itself.
+Herbivore fishes are sometimes interested in the roots but not much in the algae structure by itself.

-As it will attach itself to rock etc. we recommend not to place it too close to your main rock, unlike you like to have it there.
+As Caulerpa Racemosa will attach itself to rock etc. we recommend not to place this marine algae too close to your main rock, unlike you like to have it there.
 It needs some trimming and attention as it is fast growing.
 Great to keep in the sump as well.

-Whitish parts of it should be removed as they are decomposing.
+Whitish parts of Caulerpa Racemosa should be removed as they are decomposing.

 Like for most marine macro algae a higher level of Nitrate and Phosphate, in addition to the supplement of Iron, Magnesium and Trace elements will improve the growth of this algae.

-Our macro algae are from fish free macro algae tanks, although we use sometimes pictures for demonstration purposes only which will include fishes, seahorses and or corals.
+Our macroalgae are from fish free macro algae tanks, although we use pictures for demonstration purposes only which will include fishes, seahorses and or corals.

 We do our best to quarantine, treat and remove any unwanted hitchhikers, parasites etc from our macro algae but we can not guarantee that the algae are completely free of anything unwanted, not limited to Copepods, Rotifers etc. This is simply because that sometimes eggs, spores, etc can remain viable but not visible and hitchhikers can still stay hidden, especially in dense algae structures, despite our strict quarantine efforts.